TioBorracho/objectsearch/README.md

 The biggest differences are:

 * Object vs. Documents: while Lucene is *document* oriented, object search is *object* oriented (we index objects and it's relationships).
-* Only One Framework: this framework is autocontained from one end to the other.

-On the other side, all of the above frameworks are based on Lucene and sooner or later you'll end up working with 2 frameworks: Lucene and it's wrapper.
+* Only One Framework: all of the above frameworks are based on Lucene and sooner or later you'll end up working with 2 frameworks: Lucene and it's wrapper.
+This framework is autocontained from one end to the other (this means that you don't need to learn low-level Lucene to do your stuff).

-* Object Query: the query doens't have to be plain text, you can provide a domain object like the ones you've indexed.
+* Object Query: the query doens't have to be plain text, you can provide a domain object like the ones you've indexed. all of the above frameworks are based on Lucene and sooner or later you'll end up working with 2 frameworks: Lucene and it's wrapper.

-When comparing to Compass or Hibernate Search, you'll find that we are not as mature as those projects, that means that some features aren't implemented yet.
+On the other side, When comparing to Compass or Hibernate Search, you'll find that we are not as mature as those projects, that means that some features aren't implemented yet.

 ## Community